JosephMarco/Springboard_capstone_project/project_proposals.md

 * As a consumer, if i call in about a product, a machine should be able to predict treatment based off the ingredients of said product
 * As an R&D formulator, when i am compiling a new formula, I can communicate to the labeling department or customer service call centers potential treatment options based on my compounds if adverse events do come up
 * This data is not easy to get to, and requires some NLP expertise which is not a part of this course.
 The obstacle here is relying on someone who knows NLP in and out to crawl health adverse event text, and predict treatment options.
+* The business value of this option would be to proactively use machine learning to predict treatment based off similar ingredients to help streamline guidance to customers who face side affects with products.

 ## Summary
 I would like feedback for which option seems most effective.